ashvardanian/SimSIMD/README.md

 ### Installation

-Use the following snippet to install SimSIMD and list available hardware acceleration options available on your machine:
+Use the following snippet to install SimSIMD and list hardware acceleration options available on your machine:

 ```sh
 pip install simsimd